BDC Hamburger Icon

 Open row

-Every website design and development project – whether you’re building a new website or undergoing a website redesign – includes crucial steps.
+Every website design and development project includes crucial steps — whether you’re building a new website or undergoing a website redesign.
 While each project is unique, you must perform specific tasks to get a business website up and running.

-Following a well-defined and documented web design process reduces the time needed to complete the project, improves efficiency and ensures you don’t miss any crucial steps.
+Following a well-defined and documented web design process reduces the time needed to complete the project.
+It also improves efficiency and ensures you don’t miss vital components.
+Here, we’ll explore an effective five-step web design process.
+We’ll also share common web design mistakes to avoid and highlight top website builders and design services to consider.

 5-step web design process